 The answer or argument against the first objection could be the following possibility;

-- Sometimes in a generation the children are born earlier, then they are married earlier in their young age as well.
-Consequently, their issues are also born earlier and then their weddings also take place early and so on so forth.
+Sometimes in a generation the children are born earlier, then they are married earlier at a young age as well.
+Consequently, their offspring are also born earlier and then their weddings also take place early and so on and so forth.
 Eventually, this generation will then grow rapidly and their generations will change more in less time.

-- Contrarily, the generation in which the marriages take place late and children are born late, would grow slowly.
-Similarly, generation of the eldest son will proceed more rapidly than the issue of the youngest son.
+Contrarily, the generation in which the marriages take place late and children are born late would grow slowly.
 Even today, we find several such examples in our surroundings.
-That is why, this objection is irrelevant.
+That is why this objection is irrelevant.

 Similarly, Sultan Mohammad Najib-ur-Rehman’s father Abdul Hameed was the eldest brother but his children are the youngest of all.

-Ali Asghar’s second objection was that he could not find any chief named Haleem Al-Raee in Mohammad Bin Qasim’s army.
+Ali Asghar’s second objection was that he could not find any chief named Haleem Al-Raee in Mohammad ibn Qasim’s army.
 He claimed it after his thorough research.
-In this regard, he gave the reference of a book on history of Sindh Chach Nama.
+In this regard, he gave the reference of a book on Sindh’s history, Chach Nama.
 He also referred another book on history of India Aina Haqeeqat Numa.

 - The first answer to this objection is that Chach Nama is not a complete history.
-In that book, Author wrote whatever facts he found at the time.
-He did not write the remaining inspite being present, only because they were unavailable at that time.
+In that book, the Author wrote whatever facts he found at the time.
+He did not write the remaining despite being present, only because they were unavailable at that time.
 History is always incomplete if written by a single person.
-Same is the case with the other book Aina Haqeeqat Numa.
+The same is the case with the other book Aina Haqeeqat Numa.

-- Second answer is that minimum twelve thousand individuals were there in Mohammad Bin Qasim’s army.
-Any historical book can not contain all of them.
+- The second answer is that there were a minimum of twelve thousand individuals in the army of Mohammad ibn Qasim.
+No historical book can have the names of all of them.
 Though, it may have the names of high-grade commanders and generals.
-Haleem al-Raee, however came to India with Mohammad Bin Qasim as a preacher not as a general or commander.
-The history written about the Muslim kings and wars revolves only around the kings or generals.
+Haleem al-Raee, however, came to India with Mohammad ibn Qasim as a preacher not as a general or commander.
+The history written about the Muslim monarchs and their battles revolves only around the kings or generals.
 Normally they do not mention Saints or religious scholars.
 The Sub-continent is replete with the tombs of the Saints but very few authentic history books mention their names.
-They would have to study other books especially written about these Saints and scholars of Sub-continent.
+They would have to study other books especially those written about these Saints and scholars of the Sub-continent.

 Haleem Al-Raee was a Perfect Saint per Ganj Bakhsh

 Haleem al-Raee, just like his father Habib al-Raee, was a true and perfect Saint.
 Ali al-Hajveri verifies that in Kashf-ul-Mahjub.
-In the old era, just like even today, the religious scholars were part of the army.
+In the old era, similar to the present era, religious scholars were part of the army.
 They were employed for the religious training of soldiers and other duties in the army.
-They used to preach Islam and also help and train the army spiritually.
+Their main role was to preach Islam and also help and train the army spiritually.